Islandora/documentation/docs/contributing/running-custom-code.md

 ## Applying a Patch using Composer Patches

-This method is best for testing pull requests, because getting a patch from a pull request is very easy.
+This method is best for testing pull requests, because it's very easy to get a patch from a pull request.
 If the desired code is not the subject of a PR, you can still use this method but must generate a `.patch` file yourself.
 You may wish to use the other method, as it is more dynamic - see section **Using Composer to require a fork or branch**.